MediaComem/comem-archioweb/subjects/npm/README.md

 # npm

-Learn how to use [npm][npm], the most popular [Node.js][node] package manager, and the largest code registry in the world with over a quarter million packages.
+Learn how to use [npm][npm], the most popular [Node.js][node] package manager, and the largest code registry in the world with over 4 million packages.

 **You will need**